 The Code of Conduct for Partners and Suppliers establishes the principles of a transparent and ethical relationship, with respect for the environment, diversity and inclusion, and human rights.
 Suppliers commit themselves to compliance with labor legislation and not to use child, forced, or slave-like labor.
-The Code also establishes as a guideline the guarantee of freedom of association and free collective bargaining.^{GRI 407-1}
+The Code also establishes as a guideline the guarantee of freedom of association and free collective bargaining.
+GRI 407-1 work, in the area of agricultural operations, in the Brazilian Midwest region.

-In uisa's production chain, the provision of rural work services is the type of supplier that represents the greatest risk of occurrences of child labor or young workers exposed to dangerous work, in the area of agricultural operations, in the Brazilian Midwest region.
 The same can happen with the likelihood of cases of forced or slave-like labor.
-To prevent these risks, uisa has a Contract Administration area that is responsible for the integration of all partners and suppliers that access the Company's agricultural and industrial areas.^{GRI 408-1; 409-1}
+To prevent these risks, uisa has a Contract Administration area that is responsible for the integration of all partners and suppliers that access the Company's agricultural and industrial areas.
+GRI 408-1; 409-1